Finding better ways to provide the materials the world needs

 Following successful trials of the process in a small-scale pilot plant in Germany, we have committed A$215 million to develop a research and development facility in Western Australia.
 Ten times bigger than its predecessor in Germany, the facility will enable us to test the innovative steelmaking process at a semi-industrial scale, providing us with the required data to assess further scaling of the technology to a larger demonstration plant.

 Another important future pathway for Pilbara iron ores involves the use of electric smelting furnace (ESF) technology, which can remove impurities from iron made with low- to medium-grade iron ores.
-We have been partnering with Baowu to develop Direct Reduced Iron Electric Smelting Furnace (DRI-ESF)2 technology in China for more than a year.
-We are also working in partnership with BlueScope and BHP to investigate the feasibility of a DRI-ESF pilot plant in Australia.
-The pre-feasibility study work program is expected to conclude soon, and a pilot facility could be commissioned as early as 2027.
-The partnership of Australia’s leading iron ore producers with the country’s biggest steelmaker combines industry-leading expertise to create a potential step-change in the decarbonisation of global steelmaking.
+We have been working with Baowu to develop direct reduced iron - electric smelting furnace (DRI-ESF)2 technology in China for more than a year.
+We are also collaborating with BlueScope and BHP to test ironmaking technology without the need for traditional, often emissions-heavy, blast furnaces and investigating the development of Australia's largest ironmaking ESF pilot plant.
+The Kwinana Industrial Area in Western Australia, has been selected as the location for the pilot facility as part of a pre-feasibility study.
+The joint efforts of Australia’s leading iron ore producers with the country’s biggest steelmaker combines industry-leading expertise to create a potential step-change in the decarbonisation of global steelmaking.

 At the same time, we are assessing the beneficiation and upgradeability potential of Pilbara iron ores, as well as pelletisation of these ores, for use in future low-carbon steelmaking technologies.
 In addition, we are testing the feasibility of using Pilbara ores in fluidised bed technology, which does not rely on pelletisation of iron ore and thus can significantly reduce the capital cost associated with decarbonising the industry.